joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 cplace exception handler for controllers, we don't need to worry about any of the `CpaceException`s here.
 See [Error Handling](#error-handling) for more details in this.

+Also note that for simplicity the example uses the cplace root workspace which will of course not work in a productive environment.
+So in your project you most likely will need a repository implementation for workspaces too.

 #### The `assembly` package

 The `assembly` package contains the Spring infrastructure code that defines how all the plugin's components are